Summit Entertainment: Independent era (1991–2012)

 Summit Entertainment was founded in 1991 as the Summit Group by film producers Bernd Eichinger (Constantin Film), Arnon Milchan (Regency Enterprises), and Andrew G. Vajna (Carolco Pictures and Cinergi Pictures) to handle film sales in foreign countries.

 Summit officially launched in 1993 by David Garrett, Patrick Wachsberger, and Bob Hayward under the name Summit Entertainment LP as a distribution and sales organization.
-By 1995 they were producing and co-financing films, and by 1997 they started fully financing films.
+By 1995 they were producing and co-financing films, and by 1997 they started fully financing films, as well as striking international deals with companies like Mandalay Pictures, Artisan Entertainment, Newmarket Films, Escape Artists and Franchise Pictures.

 Among the company's early successes were American Pie, Donnie Brasco, Fear and Loathing in Las Vegas, Memento, Requiem For A Dream, Die Hard With A Vengeance, The Blair Witch Project, and Lock, Stock and Two Smoking Barrels.
 In 1998, Summit acquired worldwide distribution rights to the entire filmography of Wim Wenders, including the then-upcoming Buena Vista Social Club, from Road Movies Filmproduktion; the deal however excluded The End of Violence, retained by Metro-Goldwyn-Mayer and Ciby 2000.

 In 2006, it became an independent film studio with over a billion dollars in financing backed by Merrill Lynch.
-Starting in 2007, Summit Entertainment's home video division was distributed by Universal Studios Home Entertainment.
+In 2007, the company signed a deal with Entertainment One to release films internationally.
+Starting in 2008, Summit Entertainment movies on Home Video are distributed by Universal Studios Home Entertainment.

 In November 2008, Summit found massive success with the release of Twilight, a teen romance about vampires based on the best-selling book of the same name by Stephenie Meyer that made $408,773,703 worldwide.
 In the spring of 2009, Summit released Knowing, the company's second movie to open #1 at the box office and made $182,492,056 worldwide.

+In 2009, the company had signed a financing deal with Participant Media in order to co-finance movies between the studio and Participant.